AstraZeneca/jazzy/README.rst

 Introduction
 ------------
-*Jazzy* is an efficient computational tool for the calculation of hydration free energies and hydrogen bond acceptor and donor strengths.
+*Jazzy* is an efficient computational tool for the calculation of hydration free energies and hydrogen-bond acceptor and donor strengths.

 Features
 --------

 * Hydration free energies
-* Hydrogen bond strengths
+* Hydrogen-bond strengths
 * Visualisation functions (SVG)
 * Application programming interface
 * Command-line interface